Desulfosudis

-Desulfococcus oleovorans is a bacterium from the genus Desulfococcus which has been isolated from mud from an oilfield near Hamburg in Germany.
+Desulfosudis oleivorans is a bacterium from the genus Desulfosudis which has been isolated from mud from an oilfield near Hamburg in Germany.
+It is the only species in the genus Desulfosudis and family Desulfosudaceae.

 Strain Hxd3

-Desulfococcus oleovorans dtrain Hxd3 was isolated from the saline water phase of an oil-water separator from a northern German oil field.
+Desulfosudis oleivorans strain Hxd3 was isolated from the saline water phase of an oil-water separator from a northern German oil field.
 Hxd3 is a delta-proteobacterium capable of utilizing C12-C20 alkanes as growth substrates.
 Hxd3 activates alkanes via carboxylation at C3, with subsequent elimination of the terminal and subterminal carbons, yielding a fatty acid that is one carbon shorter than the parent alkane.
 Hxd3 is the only pure culture that is known to carboxylate aliphatic hydrocarbons.

-The genome of Desulfococcus oleovorans has been completely sequenced by the Joint Genome Institute.
+The genome of Desulfosudis oleivorans has been completely sequenced by the Joint Genome Institute.
 Sequencing is paid for by a Department of Energy grant to Boris Wawrik et al. at Rutgers University.